AdiCTF/picoCTF-2021/README.md

 ## Stonks
 I decided to try something noone else has before.
 I made a bot to automatically trade stonks for me using AI and machine learning.
 I wouldn't believe you if you told me it's unsecure! [vuln.c](picoCTF-2021-assets/Stonks/vuln.c) `nc mercury.picoctf.net 33411`

+**solution:**

+🏁

+We will focus on the `buy_stonks` function.

+>insert photo

+buffer + scanf + printf is a 🚩 for me.
+In line 93 there is an interestig line: `printf(user_buf);`.
+The command `printf` without `%s` is prone to format strings attacks.
+Therefore, we can submit as our API token a string that contains `%x` and "walk" on the stack.
+Note that we can assume the flag is on the stack from the beginning of the `buy_stonks` function.

+>insert photo

+Then, after inserting a sequence of `%x` as our API token we will get the content of the stack in _little endian_.
+With CyberChef we can choose the "swap endianness" option and then convert it from hexa.

+>insert photo